VisTrails/VisTrails/doc/usersguide/packages.rst

    A simple workflow that uses ``PythonCalc``, a user-defined module.

-Now create a workflow similar to what is shown in Figure :ref:`fig-packages-pythoncalcworkflow`.
-When executed, this workflow will print the following on your terminal:

-``7.0``

 Let's now examine how this works.
 The first two lines simply import required components.
 The next three lines